business-factory/custom-integration-adapter-api/offline-integration-api.md

 ### File Format

 Each file uploaded to the FTP/SFTP server must be in **CSV** fromat and the CSV column separator must be the comma character (`,`).
 The file must also contain a single header with names of the columns and any number of data rows.
 There are mandatory columns and optional columns.
 The order of the columns is not important.
+The mandatory columns must always be present, they must be non-empty for all rows and valid.
+The optional columns can be empty, validity is not essential and the columns can be missing from the file altogether.

 #### Mandatory columns